2005 MINI Cooper S

 The Cooper S is distinguished by its hood scoop, sport bumpers, lower intake grille, aggressive side sills, wider wheel arches, and twin exhaust tips that exit from the middle.
 A rear spoiler trails off the roof, chrome brightens the fuel-filler flap, and an S logo shaped like a curvy road spices up the rear badge.
 Numerous other styling cues, including big eight-spoke wheels reminiscent of the classic Minilights, ensure that everyone who's anyone knows you sprung for the hot version.

-The Mini Cooper is roomy, luxurious, and convenient.
+The Mini is roomy, luxurious, and convenient.
 Even tall drivers find it comfortable.
 The standard seats are firm and supportive.
 The sport seats are longer in seat bottom with higher bolsters.
 If you prefer seats that you sit in rather than on, opt for the sport seats.
-Leatherette is standard and it is superb.
+Leatherette is standard and it is superb, if vinyl can be superb.
 Cloth is available at no extra cost.
-Leather ($1300) is optional for both models.
+Leather ($1300) is optional for all models.

 The front seats slide and lift out of the way to allow rear passengers into the back of this two-door hatchback, and then they return to the original position.
 That makes loading rear passengers quick and easy.
 The seats have recliner levers on both sides for convenience.
 The rear seats are surprisingly roomy.
-Legroom is tight, but with a little cooperation from those in front two adults can travel short distances in comfort.
 There's plenty of headroom and the rear seats are scooped out to provide good support.
-They split and fold down for cargo versatility.
+Legroom is tight, but with a little cooperation from those in front two adults can travel short distances back there in comfort.
+The back seats are split and fold down for cargo versatility.

 The Mini interior is full of clever details.
 The optional automatic climate controls are shaped like the Mini logo, for example.
 The standard HVAC (heater) controls are attractive and work well, though the mode selector knob lacks the nice feel of the fan knob.
 Radio buttons are small, but easy to understand and operate.